What basic information do I need to include when leaving a gift in my Will to Life?

 Do I need to be wealthy to leave a gift in my Will?

 Not at all.
 Our services are sometimes paid for by a gift, or a number of smaller gifts, that people leave in their Will.
-But gifts in Wills also pay for lots of other things too – keeping our houses fit for purpose, new beds and mattresses, baby monitors, Life Skills training at our houses such as kitchen & cooking skills; as well as training a Helpline volunteer to give emotional support and counselling.
+But gifts in Wills also pay for lots of other things too – keeping our Life Houses fit for purpose, new beds and mattresses, baby monitors, Life Skills training at our houses such as kitchen and cooking skills; as well as training a Helpline volunteer to give emotional support and counselling.